 Partner Walker Jones, P.C.
 Powell Duggan is the general counsel for the PATH Foundation.
 He received his B.A. in history from George Mason University and his law degree from Washington & Lee University School of Law.
 He is a partner in Walker Jones, P.C. and has a practice that focuses on real estate, business issues, contract and civil litigation.
 Mr. Duggan has served as president of the Fauquier County Bar Association, chair of the Board of Governors of the Virginia State Bar General Practice Section, and president of the Warrenton Rotary Club.
 He is currently the Mayor of Warrenton.
 He is married to Nancy.
 He enjoys canoeing and hiking in his spare time.

 Douglas M. Marshall, III is a Principal in the firm of Marshall Consulting Group, LLC in the firm’s Warrenton and Fredericksburg, Virginia offices.
+He also serves as the Secretary and Treasurer of the PATH Foundation’s Board of Directors.
 Doug’s primary focus is in providing accounting, tax, and business advisory services to his privately held clients.
 He has over 30 years of experience serving non-profit organizations, real estate and construction, the automotive and insurance industries.